Caritas Congo: Background and structure

 Caritas Congo was founded in 1960 by the Congolese Bishops Conference (CENCO) with the mission to improving the lives of individuals and communities as a whole, according to the social doctrine of the Church.
 The organisation was registered in 1964 and restructured in 1993.

 Caritas Congo consists as the national office, the Secrétariat exécutif ("Executive Secretariat"), and acts as a federation of 48 diocesan offices spread throughout the country.
 These organisations are called Caritas-Développement diocésaines ("Diocesan Caritas Development").
 The 48 diocesan offices are divided into around 1,500 parish Caritas and more than 10,000 local units (cellules, "cells").

 Work

 Caritas Congo is active in emergency relief while also providing medical services and implementing community development projects.
 In a context in which The DRC is sometimes described as a failed state, Caritas Congo provides more than 41% of all education services in the country.

 The Executive Secretariat coordinates the work of all 48 diocesan Caritas organisations and represents them.
 It is also responsible for capacity strengthening and advocacy.

-In 2023, Caritas Congo supported 2,5 million persons with a budget of 20.3 million US dollars.
+In 2023, Caritas Congo supported 2.5 million persons with a budget of US$20.3 million.
 The main areas of activity were prevention and emergency response projects, health promotion projects and projects promoting sustainable development.